-As the sun changes its position throughout the day, so too does the quality of light we have at our disposal and the quality of our images is determined by what time of day we decide to go out and take photos.
+As the sun changes its direction or position during a normal day, so too does the quality of light we have at our disposal and the quality of our images is determined by what time of day we decide to go out and take photos.

 It's not only the light itself that we should be concerned about, but with examination and study of its brightness, direction and colour we will no doubt learn how it affects the mood and demeanour of our images.

-Light is a vitally important commodity, for without it photography would not exist.
+Light is a vital and important commodity, for without it photography would not exist.
 So we need also to take heed and understand how it affects our subjects.

 With a keen understanding of the attributes of light and how best to manipulate its qualities, you will certainly achieve better results.